Svalbard travel guide

 In summer it`s nice to explore the Arctic wilderness by hiking under the midnight sun or travel by boat to Pyramiden, a pyramid-shaped mountain 110km from Longyearbyen.
 A former hotel reopened here in 2014 and is seasonally open from March to October and is next to the ice front of Nordenskiöld glacier.

-Dog sledding is another polar experience or feel the exhilaration of racing through the icy wasters on a winter snowmobiling expedition.
+Dog sledging is another polar experience.
+Feel the exhilaration of racing through the icy wasters on a winter snowmobiling expedition.

 If you are interested in history you can visit Svalbard museum.
 Here it`s possible to see exhibitions about whale, trappers, seal and walrus hunters and miners.
 Or visit the Spitsbergen Airship Museum which houses a collection of artefacts, original newspapers and other documents relating to the history of polar exhibitions.